Are Family Activity Holidays in the Alps Right for You? A Practical Guide for Parents

 What Do Children and Teenagers Actually Enjoy?

-Children rarely describe these holidays in terms of scenery or destinations.
-What they remember is:
+Children rarely describe these holidays in terms of scenery or location.
+What they tend to remember is:

 • doing something new